Aflaungos/A72-Hidden-Mods/README.md

 > ⚠️ Note: If using **KernelSU**, disable "**Unmount modules by default**" to allow some features from this module to work!

+### NEW✨ LITE Version:
+- Much lighter version of FULL
+- Does not have Galaxy AI
+- Better boot time

 ### ⚙️ Installation:
 1. Download the module from the releases
 2. Open the Magisk/KernelSU app and go to modules